When getting a mortgage, homeowners often run into this question: “Should I choose a shorter term mortgage or a longer term mortgage?”

 The hybrid approach — Pre-paying

-The hybrid approach is, as the name suggests, a mix of features of both the 15-year and the 30-year mortgage.
+The hybrid approach is, as the name suggests, a mix of features of both the shorter term and the longer term mortgage.
 This strategy picks up some good aspects of both, thereby offering some advantages associated with each one.

 Here is how it would work:

-- Qualify for a 30-year mortgage that doesn't have pre-payment penalty
+- Qualify for a longer term mortgage that doesn't have pre-payment penalty

-- Start out with extra monthly payments towards principal as if it’s a 15-year loan
+- Start out with extra monthly payments towards principal as if it’s a shorter term loan

-- When need for extra cash flow arises, resume paying the lower monthly payment of a 30-year loan
+- When need for extra cash flow arises, resume paying the lower monthly payment of a longer term loan

 - You can make the higher payment again when the need for extra cash flow goes away.